Why Do You Get Ultrasounds In Pregnancy?

 What if the ultrasound shows something is wrong?

 It’s natural to feel anxious about these scans.
 They offer a lot of information and are made to detect any problems with the pregnancy.
 That being said, it’s important to stay calm and not panic.
 If an anomaly is detected, you’ll be offered follow-up tests to help understand exactly what is going on.

 If baby has a health problem, the information from the ultrasound will help your healthcare provider some up with a plan to care for you and baby.
 You will have support around you, but it is best to talk through any questions or fears you may have.

 What are ultrasounds like during COVID-19?

 These days we live in a bit of a different world.
 While we are trying to go on with our lives, business as usual, everything is just a little more difficult and a little more uncertain.
 In this next section, I am focusing on New Brunswick.
-These guidelines are currently implemented in Fredericton, Moncton, Saint John and other cities around the country.
+Fredericton, Moncton, Saint John, and other cities around the country currently use these guidelines.
 That being said, things are changing all of the time so make sure to call your local hospital and understand their exact rules.
 Each hospital is approaching things a little differently.
 Contact your local hospital here:

 Upper River Valley